Easily mistaken for :

 Conocephalum supradecompositum, if it exists, may not grow in the UK].
 The differences between C. conicum and C. salebrosum are that conicum is somewhat larger, and is shiny rather than matte when dry (it is impossible to differentiate when wet), the borders between air pores are less conspicuous, and that the surface is smooth (rather than undulating where the 'valleys' between the pores are).
 C. salebrosum prefers slightly drier conditions than C. conicum.
 The British Bryological Society (BBS) list the differences on this page of their website.

-The above specimens are believed by the Author to be those of C. conicum.
+The above specimens are believed by your Author to be those of C. conicum.

 Both species are dioecious, with male and female organs being on separate plants.